kubecost/docs/install-and-configure/advanced-configuration/custom-prom/custom-prom.md

 The Diagnostics page (_Settings > View Full Diagnostics_) provides diagnostic info on your integration.
 Scroll down to Prometheus Status to verify that your configuration is successful.

 ![Prometheus status diagnostic](/images/prom-status.png)

+For clusters that do not have a Kubecost frontend, this health check script may be useful: [kubecost-prometheus-healthcheck.sh](https://github.com/kubecost/poc-common-configurations/blob/main/metric-diagnostics/kubecost-prometheus-healthcheck.sh)

 Below you can find solutions to common Prometheus configuration problems.
 View the [Kubecost Diagnostics](/troubleshooting/diagnostics.md) doc for more information.